flynx/features.js/README.md

   // feature configuration (optional)
   // NOTE: if not present here this will be taken from .actions.config
-  // NOTE: this takes priority over .actions.config
+  // NOTE: this takes priority over .actions.config, it is not recommended
+  //	to define both.
   config: {
     option: 'value',
     // ...